The best Fairtrade chocolate brands make a perfect gift for Easter, Valentine’s Day. Christmas, birthdays…any occasion, really!

 Best for: Diabetics, since many flavours are sugarless

 Tony’s Chocolonely has one mission- to make slave-free chocolate.
 They use traceable beans purchased directly from partner cooperatives in Ivory Coast and in Ghana.
 Farmers receive “Tony’s premium” on top of the fair trade premium for the cocoa they use to help farmers escape the cycle of poverty created by traditional cocoa farming.

-True Fairtrade chocolate pioneers, Chocolate Stella originally set up their first Fairtrade chocolate in partnership with a Swiss sourcing company in 1991.
+One of the pioneering Fairtrade chocolate brands, Chocolate Stella originally set up their first Fairtrade chocolate in partnership with a Swiss sourcing company in 1991.
 They’ve continued to source their cocoa from El Ceibo in Bolivia and sugar from Alter Trade in the Philippines, and I love that they have a whole line of bars that are sweetened with agave nectar, too!

 Green & Black’s name symbolises the two pillars of their brand: the ‘Green’ is their commitment to ethical sourcing and the ‘Black’ is the quality and intensity of their chocolate.
-Their signature lines are milk and dark chocolate, but I’m partial to their white bar, which doesn’t lose the chocolate flavour.
+Their signature lines are milk and dark chocolate, but I’m partial to their white bar, which doesn’t lose the chocolatey flavour at all!

-There are so many health benefits to raw chocolate!
-The Raw Chocolate company harnesses those antioxidants to make delicious and healthy chocolate bars.
+Did you know: there are so many health benefits to raw chocolate?
+The Raw Chocolate company harnesses those powerful antioxidants to make delicious and healthy chocolate bars.
 Instead of roasting their cacao beans, they are slowly sun dried instead, to keep them as close to their natural state as possible.